Client Services Analyst Salary

 - Accurately file reports on client issues for management review.

 - Analyze trends in client issues in order to facilitate product improvement.

 - Develop expertise to provide clients on-going support and assistance.

 Popular Employer Salaries for Client Services Analyst

 Employees at Mercer LLC enjoy the biggest paychecks, and $49K is the median salary.
 Range in pay, on the other hand, is narrow, with lower figures hovering around $42K and higher ones not far away at only $59K.

 Popular Skills for Client Services Analyst

-Survey results show that Client Services Analysts use a fair number of skills.
-Most notably, skills in Customer Service, Salesforce, Data Analysis, and Client Interaction are correlated to pay that is above average.
-It is often found that people who know Data Analysis are also skilled in Client Interaction.
+Client Services Analysts report using a wide range of professional skills.
+Most notably, skills in Customer Service, Data Analysis, Salesforce, and Microsoft Excel are correlated to pay that is above average.
+Most people skilled in Data Analysis are similarly competent in Client Interaction.

 Pay by Experience Level for Client Services Analyst

 Pay by Experience for a Client Services Analyst has a positive trend.
 An entry-level Client Services Analyst with less than 5 years of experience can expect to earn an average total compensation of $47,000 based on 181 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Client Services Analyst with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $48,000 based on 61 salaries.
 An experienced Client Services Analyst which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $52,000 based on 32 salaries.
 A Client Services Analyst with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $61,000 based on 15 salaries.